Iran is an incredible country to explore; it´s one of the most diverse countries in the world, with the size of Spain, France, and Germany combined.

 Iran is one of my favourite countries in the world, and a country I’ve visited a few times already.

-But on my last trip to Iran did I have big problems obtaining the visa.
+But on my last trip to Iran did I have big problems obtaining a visa.
 The reason?

 I’ve been staying with local friends and Couchsurfing (which is officially not allowed in Iran), and because this so where they no registration on me where I had been staying during my visit to Iran.